 It works in three ways:

-- The pill changes the body's hormone balance so that your ovaries do not ovulate (produce an egg).
+- The pill changes the body's hormone balance so that your ovaries do not produce an egg (ovulate).

-- It also causes the mucus made by the neck of the womb (cervix) to thicken and form a mucous plug.
+- It also causes the mucus made by the neck of the womb (cervix) to thicken.
 This makes it difficult for sperm to get through to the womb (uterus) to fertilise an egg.

 - The pill also makes the lining of the womb thinner.
 This makes it less likely that a fertilised egg will be able to attach to the uterus.